TWilliamsA7/Task-Manager/README.md

 # Task-Manager
-A simply app to manage tasks built in Python
+A simple app to manage tasks built in Python